HOGENT-Web/csharp-ch-7-exercise-1/README.md

 ### OrderItem
 - Product has to be filled-in
 - Quantity cannot be negative
-- Total is the price times the quantity
 - The price property is filled-in by the product price.
 When the product price is altered, the price or the OrderItem should not change.
 - OrderItems are equal when the product, quantity and price are the same.